Selective prosecution: In the United States

-In the United States, this defense is based upon the 14th Amendment, which stipulates, "nor shall any state deny to any person within its jurisdiction the equal protection of the laws."
+In the United States, this defense is based upon the Due Process Clause of the 5th Amendment and 14th Amendment, which stipulates, "nor shall any state deny to any person within its jurisdiction the equal protection of the laws."
 The U.S. Supreme Court has defined the term as: "A selective prosecution claim is not a defense on the merits to the criminal charge itself, but an independent assertion that the prosecutor has brought the charge for reasons forbidden by the Constitution."
 The defense is rarely successful; some authorities claim, for example, that there are no reported cases in at least the past century in which a court dismissed a criminal prosecution because the defendant had been targeted based on race.
 In United States v.
 Armstrong (1996), the Supreme Court ruled the Attorney General and United States Attorneys "retain 'broad discretion' to enforce the Nation's criminal laws" and that "in the absence of clear evidence to the contrary, courts presume that they have properly discharged their official duties."
 Therefore, the defendant must present "clear evidence to the contrary", which demonstrates "the federal prosecutorial policy 'had a discriminatory effect and that it was motivated by a discriminatory purpose.'"

-Selective prosecution has been raised as a possible defense in the election obstruction case of Donald Trump, and as a possible motivation for tax and firearms charges against Hunter Biden.
+Selective prosecution has been raised as a possible defense in the election obstruction case of Donald Trump, human smuggling case of Kilmar Abrego Garcia, and as a possible motivation for tax and firearms charges against Hunter Biden.